PicsArt/cppbind/docs/03_get_started/04_inheritance.rst

    :end-before: [example]

 .. note::
-    For both classes we have used the same value for **shared_ref** attribute.
+    We have used the same value for the **shared_ref** attribute for both classes.
-    This is mandatory.
-This attribute should be the same in type hierarchy.
+    It is mandatory.
+This attribute should be the same in the type hierarchy.

 .. note::
-    If the type which is being parsed is inherited from another one which does not have an **__API__**, i.e. is not parsed by CppBind then in the binding code it won't appear as a base type for the target type.
+    If the type parsed is inherited from another one that does not have an **__API__**, i.e., is not parsed by CppBind, then in the binding code, it won't appear as a base type for the target type.

-As this is a single inheritance we don't have to add something special.
+As this is single inheritance, we don't have to add something special.
-CppBind will generate two classes one inherited from the other.
+CppBind generates two classes, one inherited from the other.

 Usage examples: